Department Chair

 Kalmanovitz Hall 483

 Dr. Omar F. Miranda is Associate Professor of English and Comparative Literature.
-He received his PhD in English and American Literature from New York University and specializes in the literatures of the eighteenth and nineteenth centuries, especially their transnational, global, and diasporic contexts.
-He is currently working on a book manuscript that tracks the origins and rise of the culture of global celebrity in the Romantic period.
-He is also part of an editorial team assembling the new Ro...
+He received his PhD in English and American Literature from New York University and specializes in the literatures of the eighteenth and nineteenth centuries, with particular emphasis on their transnational, global, and diasporic dimensions.
+His current scholarly book project investigates the cultural infrastructures and obscured dynamics that underwrote the rise of transnational celebrity culture during the...

 Education: